metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Optional:

-- `api_group` (String) APIGroup is the group for the resource being referenced.If APIGroup is not specified, the specified Kind must be in the core API group.For any other third-party types, APIGroup is required.
+- `api_group` (String) APIGroup is the group for the resource being referenced.
+If APIGroup is not specified, the specified Kind must be in the core API group.
+For any other third-party types, APIGroup is required.

 <a id="nestedatt--spec--prepare_data_config--volume_claims--volume_claim_spec--data_source_ref"></a>